andrewjahn/AndysBrainBook/docs/FreeSurfer/FS_ShortCourse/FS_11_ROIAnalysis.rst

 .. note::

   In the future, I will add sections on how to resample a volumetric ROI to the surface, and then extract structural measurements from that ROI.
-The code below was created some time ago, but it will
+The code below was created some time ago, but it should work for most purposes.

 ::